mikeboers/PyMemoize/README.md

 Using options:

     # This should be obvious as to what it does...
-    @cache(maxage=60)
+    @memo(maxage=60)
     def one_minute():
         return 'value'

     one_minute()
     # return > 'value'

-Many of the Cache methods have been applied to the wrapped function as well!
+Many of the Memoizer methods have been applied to the wrapped function as well!

     one_minute.exists()
     # return > True